RequestNetwork/requestNetwork/packages/docs/docs/guides/5-request-client/5-encryption.md

 );
 ```

 Note: your decryption provider must be able to decrypt the request.
-Otherwise an error will be trigger after the creation.
+Otherwise an error will be triggered after the creation.

 ## Get invoice information from its request ID